spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 ---

 Single Sign-On (SSO) is an authentication method that enables users to log in to multiple applications and websites with one set of credentials.
-SSO uses Secure Socker Layer (SSL) certificates to establish and maintain trust between the Service Provider (SP) and an Identity Provider (IDP).
+SSO uses Secure Socket Layer (SSL) certificates to establish and maintain trust between the Service Provider (SP) and an Identity Provider (IDP).

 OpenID Connect (OIDC) lets developers authenticate users across websites and apps without owning and managing password files.
 This technology allows Palette to verify the identity of the person currently using the browser or application.